 Do a good search on LinkedIn

-We have a complete article on the subject.
-Nevertheless, I will give you the main lines.
+We have a comprehensive article on the subject.
+Nevertheless, I will give you a quick recap.

 Do not use keyword search

-Don’t use keywords in the LinkedIn search engine.
-There is no reason to use keywords.
-Do you want to target prospects who are “marketing”?
+Don’t enter keywords directly in the LinkedIn search engine.
+There is no reason to enter keywords directly into LinkedIn’s search .
+Do you want to target prospects who are in “marketing”?

 Use the “Title” filter to search for the term “marketing” or “marketer”.
 What if you wanted to talk to people in the “Marketing” industry?
 Search with “Industry” for the term “marketing and advertising”.